iamsunil25/covid19-Angular-web/README.md

-#Technologies used by me to build this app as below:
+#Technologies used to build this app as below:

 1.HTML<br>
 2.CSS<br>